Pathé: Jérôme Seydoux

 In 1990 Chargeurs, a French conglomerate led by Jérôme Seydoux, took control of the company.
 As a result of the deregulation of the French telecommunications market, in June 1999 Pathé merged with Vivendi, with the exchange ratio for the merger fixed at three Vivendi shares for every two Pathé shares.
 The Wall Street Journal estimated the value of the deal at US$2.59 billion.
 Following the completion of the merger, Vivendi retained Pathé's interests in British Sky Broadcasting and CanalSatellite, a French broadcasting corporation, but then sold all remaining assets to Jérôme Seydoux's family-owned corporation, Fornier SA, which changed its name to Pathé.

+In 2004, Pathé co-produced and distributed the cult film The Chorus by Christophe Barratier, which drew nearly 9 million admissions at the French box office.
+The film is also a remake of A Cage of Nightingales from the Gaumont studio.

 In 2008, Pathé released the film Bienvenue Chez Les Ch'tis, with over 20 million admissions in France, it is still today the biggest box office success in France, ahead of all American productions and other French movie, except Titanic (1997).

-In 2024, Pathé is the largest cinema chain in France, with 78 theaters and a 20% market share, as well as the country's leading French producer and distributor in terms of box office admissions, notably boosted by the big success of its French blockbuster The Count of Monte Cristo, the movie having had 9 million admissions in France theaters and generated 100 million dollars worldwide.
+As of 2024, Pathé is the largest cinema chain in France, with 78 theaters and a 20% market share, as well as the country's leading French producer and distributor in terms of box office admissions, notably boosted by the big success of its French blockbuster The Count of Monte Cristo, the movie having had 9 million admissions in France theaters and generated 100 million dollars worldwide.

+In 2026, in addition to the release of its two-part blockbuster on the Second World War De Gaulle, the group is launching Emotion pictures, a subsidiary (created with other partners) which will shoot big productions in English but with people mainly from French cinema.
+The aim of this new subsidiary is to once again offer an alternative to American blockbusters for films shot in English.
+In parallel, Pathé also became involved in the Yapluka investment fund launched by Dimitri Rassam (producer with Pathé of The Count of Monte Cristo), which is involved in making European blockbusters.
+In July 2026, Pathé acquired a 50% stake in the Benelux film distributor The Searchers; the company will become the exclusive distributor for Pathé films in the Benelux, starting with the two-part film De Gaulle, while continuing to acquire independent titles.

 The group's headquarters are located in Paris, currently in the Pathé Palace, which is also one of the group's cinemas.

 Pathé Palace cinema in Paris, where the group's headquarters are currently located.